 As an existing track operator in California, WatchandWager is in a strong position to offer sports betting if it is passed into law. – Webis

-However, Webis remain confident that they will mange to win the good graces of the state’s regulator, as the company already runs bets from Cal Expo Harness Racetrack based in Sacramento.
-More importantly, WatchandWager has been granted the greenlight from the Thoroughbred Owners of California to run betting activities, which is another important hurdle cleared for the company.
+However, Webis remain confident that they will manage to win the good graces of the state’s regulator, as the company already runs bets from Cal Expo Harness Racetrack based in Sacramento.
+More importantly, WatchandWager has been granted the green light from the Thoroughbred Owners of California to run betting activities, which is another important hurdle cleared for the company.

 It should be recognised California will be a little slow to adopt regulation, but we are very encouraged by the certainty that only California land-based operations will be licensed in the state. – Webis

 Understandably, there will be challenges, particularly insofar as legalizing betting in the state is concerned, as legislation is slow and licenses usually expensive.
-Due to covering legal costs related to obtaining a license, Webis has managed to only turn a net profit worth $103,000, not the company’s strongest, but still a good result given it’s reach.
+Due to covering the legal costs related to obtaining a license, Webis has managed to only turn a net profit worth $103,000.
+Not the company’s strongest performance, but still a good result given its reach.